Viva Piñata (TV series)

-Viva Piñata is an animated children’s television series produced by 4Kids Productions and Bardel Entertainment in collaboration with Microsoft.
+Viva Piñata is an animated children's television series produced by 4Kids Productions and Bardel Entertainment in collaboration with Microsoft.
 It is based on the Xbox 360 video game of the same name by Xbox Game Studios and Rare, which was released alongside the TV series.
 Lloyd Goldfine and Paul Griffin served as executive producers, with Mike de Sève acting as story editor and Anne Bernstein and David Steven Cohen among the series' writers.

-Viva Piñata premiered on August 26, 2006, as part of the 4Kids TV programming block, later moving to The CW4Kids before being removed from the schedule on October 25, 2008.
+Viva Piñata debuted on August 26, 2006, as part of the 4Kids TV programming block, later moving to The CW4Kids before being removed from the schedule on October 25, 2008.
 In Canada, the series aired on YTV, where its final episode was broadcast on January 18, 2009, and would continue to air in reruns until June 24, 2011.

 Synopsis

 On Piñata Island, piñatas of various species roam the gardens freely, eating candy and coexisting with one another in a peaceful society.
 When a piñata's candy inside reaches a high enough level, they are sent to a party via the Piñata Central Cannoñata, where they will be broken open by the partygoers before being repaired and returned to the island.
-The series follows a group of close piñata friends and their day-to-day lives on the island.
+The series follows a group of close piñata friends and their day-to-day lives on the island that involves them evading the evil Professor Pester.